 Many traditional modes of advertising rely on the law of large numbers to succeed.
 By blasting your marketing message to as wide an audience as possible, you stand a better chance of reaching prospective customers.
 This type of advertising requires you to spend money on marketing messages that many consumers will quickly forget or simply ignore.

 SMS marketing, on the other hand, relies on consumers to opt in.
-That means your target audience must first sign up to receive messages about deals and promotions before receiving them.
+That means your target audience must sign up to receive messages about deals and promotions before receiving them.
 Opt-in marketing has big benefits for businesses.
 One is that consumers who receive your messages are already heavily invested in your brand or product; otherwise, they wouldn’t have signed up.
-Another is that the opt-in model also means you won’t waste time or money bothering customers who aren’t interested.
+Another is that you won’t waste time or money bothering customers who aren’t interested.

-Small business owners in particular can benefit from SMS marketing because it is affordable.
+Small business owners, in particular, can benefit from SMS marketing because it is affordable.
 Sending an SMS message is much cheaper than placing a full ad in front of a potential consumer.
-Prices vary, but many platforms allow your business to send each message for just a few cents.
+Prices vary, but many platforms allow your business to send messages for just a few cents each.
 Meanwhile, bulk packages allow you to send hundreds or thousands of messages each month for a relatively low, flat rate.

 Considering the power of SMS marketing to directly target engaged consumers, it delivers a good value proposition for small business owners on a budget.